kidsoncoffee/cheesecakes/README.md

 There are a couple of different ways to create *Examples* for a given *Scenario*:
 * Programmatically with a builder-like syntax
 * Through a data-driven table in the *Scenario* method *Javadoc*.

-#### Summary

-To help illustrate these concepts, we can consider the example of the *Quickstart* in the following manner:

-_ ADD A ILLUSTRATION OF THE QUICKSTART AND CONCEPTS POINTED OUT _

 ### Creating an *Example* for a *Scenario*